 Adding a unity candle ceremony into your wedding day can be a great idea to include a personal touch mixed with a bit of tradition to add to the intimacy of your special day.
-There are a few things you should know before you make a decision on wether or not a unity candle ceremony is right for you, so let us give you all the information you'll need before you jump into a tradition like this one!
+However, there are a few things you should know before you decide on whether or not a unity candle ceremony is fitting for you, so let us give you all the information you'll need before you jump into a tradition like this one!

 What is a unity candle ceremony?

-A unity candle ceremony is a common yet newer age wedding tradition that is added into a couples overall wedding ceremony to symbolise the joining of a person and their partner with the lighting of a candle.
-It’s often thought of as a representation of the passion a husband and wife share for each other and the fire that exists between them.
+A unity candle ceremony is a common yet newer age wedding tradition added into a couple's overall wedding ceremony to symbolize the joining of a person and their partner with the lighting of a candle.
+It's often thought of as a representation of the passion a husband and wife share for each other.

 How does a unity candle ceremony work?

-During the latter part of a wedding ceremony, the officiant will generally transition into the candle ceremony by explaining the meaning of it to all of the guests in attendance.
-Once the officiant has done this, the bride and groom will light a candle each, generally from a smaller plain candle or candles, also known as a ‘votive candle’.
-The couple will then use their individual candles to light a bigger pillar candle together at the same time.
-This creates the fire that represents the couple becoming one which is then followed by the couple blowing out each others smaller plain candles, which represents the ending of their individual lives alone to match the new candle showing their new life together, as one.
-Some couples may choose to have their parents (usually the mother of the bride and the mother of the groom) light the votive candles for them.
+During the latter part of a wedding ceremony, the officiant will generally transition into the candle ceremony by explaining its meaning to all of the guests in attendance.
+Once the officiant has done this, the bride and groom will light a candle each, generally from a smaller plain candle or candles, also known as a 'votive candle.'
+The couple will then use their candles to light a giant pillar candle together at the same time.
+This creates the fire that represents the couple becoming one that is then followed by the couple blowing out each other smaller plain candles, which means ending their individual lives alone to match the new candle showing their new life together.
+Some couples may choose to have their parents (usually the bride and the groom's mother) light the votive candles for them.

-Alternatively, some couples have chosen people important to them to do the candles for them in their entirety.
-I’ve personally attended a wedding where the brides mother and the grooms mother took the individual candles to light them on behalf of their children and then light the unity candle to signify the joining of their children in life.
+Alternatively, some couples have chosen people vital to them to do the candles for them in their entirety.
+For example, I've personally attended a wedding where the bride's mother and the groom's mother took the individual candles to light them on behalf of their children and then burn the unity candle to signify the joining of their children in life.

 Should you have a unity candle ceremony?

-As always, everything comes down to personal preference, but if you’re looking for something extra to really personalise your ceremony and take it to that next level or to add another layer of intimacy to your wedding day, a unity candle can be a great option to consider.
+As always, everything comes down to personal preference, but if you're looking for something extra to personalize your ceremony and take it to that next level or to add another layer of intimacy to your wedding day, a unity candle can be a great option to consider.